KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Index.page.md

 ### Changes to FHIR Profiles and conformance assets
 - These are hosted on the GitHub project [here](https://github.com/NHSDigital/NHSEngland-FHIR-ImplementationGuide).
 - Each folder contains resources of a specific type.
-In particular, the StructureDefinition folder contains the FHIR profiles and extensions, the ValueSet and CodeSystem folders contain the ValueSets and CodeSystems used across NHSE programmes, Message and OperationDefinition folders contain the resources defining which profiles to include in specific message types, e.g. prescription-orders, and the CapabilityStatement folder contains resources which define which profiles to validate against in a specific context.
+In particular, the structuredefinitions folder contains the FHIR profiles and extensions, the valuesets and codesystems folders contain the valuesets and codesystems used across NHSE programmes, Message and OperationDefinition folders contain the resources defining which profiles to include in specific message types, e.g. prescription-orders, and the CapabilityStatement folder contains resources which define which profiles to validate against in a specific context.
 - The IOPS change control process is [here](https://simplifier.net/guide/NHSE-Design-and-Development-Approach2/Home/Management/Development-and-Release-Management?version=current).
 - If approved, changes to FHIR assets will be made in a branch with the same name as the JIRA ticket from which the request originated (e.g. AEA-3019).
 This links changes to the original request for auditing.
 - To release a package using the changed assets, the branch needs to be merged into the 'main' branch.
 This will be done through a Pull Request (PR), which can only be merged after receiving approval from the IOPS team.